 Early in 2016, Prof. Marco Metra, Editor-in-Chief of the European Journal of Heart Failure invited HoT members to apply to review papers for this journal.

 The response was encouraging and over the next few months, several HoT members will be invited as additional reviewers and will be added to the usual reviewers for each article.
 Their reviews will be ranked by the associate editors.
-At the next HFA Congress in Florence 2016, the five best HoT reviewers will be announced and awarded.

 HoT national representatives are responsible for establishing and promoting the HoT initiative in their country and serving as a link between HoT members in their country and the HoT nucleus.

 Go to the HoT national representative list and find the contact name for your country as well as the link to the national HoT webpage.
 If your country does not have one yet, please contact us and we will advise you when one is selected.